Python Loops

 also provides loop control statements to modify the execution of loops:

-: Terminates the loop and transfers control to the statement
+break: Terminates the loop and transfers control to the statement

 immediately after the loop.

-: Skips the rest of the code inside the loop for the current
+continue: Skips the rest of the code inside the loop for the current

 iteration and moves to the next iteration.